Michael Karin

-Michael Karin (Hebrew: מיכאל קרין; born 1951, Tel Aviv, Israel) is an Israeli-American Distinguished Professor of Pharmacology, Ben and Wanda Hildyard Chair for Mitochondrial and Metabolic Diseases, and American Cancer Society Research Professor at the University of California, San Diego.
+Michael Karin (Hebrew: מיכאל קרין; born 1951, Tel Aviv, Israel) is an Israeli-American molecular biologist and pharmacologist.
+He is Director of the Center for Metabolic and Liver Diseases at Sanford Burnham Prebys.
+He was previously Distinguished Professor of Pharmacology and Pathology, Ben and Wanda Hildyard Chair for Mitochondrial and Metabolic Diseases, and American Cancer Society Research Professor at the University of California, San Diego, where he served from 1986 until his retirement.

 Early life and education

 Karin was born in Tel Aviv, Israel in 1951.
 He went to high school with fellow NAS member Adi Shamir.
 He graduated magna cum laude in 1975 from Tel Aviv University in biology.
 He received his Ph.D. in molecular biology from University of California, Los Angeles in 1979, where he studied the genetic regulation of metallothioneins.
 He then completed postdoctoral fellowships with Beatrice Mintz at the Fox Chase Cancer Center, and subsequently with John Baxter at the University of California, San Francisco.